INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Size pages focus on OEM integration considerations rather than retail-style product specifications.

-Additional sizes and custom configurations can be reviewed based on mounting cutout, interface mapping, brightness requirements, operating conditions, and enclosure constraints.
+Additional sizes and custom configurations can be reviewed based on mounting cutout, interface mapping, brightness requirements, touch behavior, operating conditions, and enclosure constraints.

 Industrial Monitor Design for Real Deployment Conditions

-For OEM equipment projects, the final monitor configuration is often shaped by how the system is installed, operated, serviced, and exposed in the field.
+For OEM equipment projects, the final display or touch monitor configuration is often shaped by how the system is installed, operated, serviced, and exposed in the field.

 24/7 Operation